 Merging means Janah and I, who are in reality one entity that remains as two for the sake of our family’s sanity, become that single entity.
 If you came on us merged, you might see a girl with long black hair, but sapphire blue eyes, or a girl with pure white hair and my dark, near black eyes.
 There might be Janah’s curvy body, or my endless legs.
 It would be hazy, and fluid.
 In that state, there is bliss, the absolute losing of oneself into the other.
 We call it Two as One.

-In our room, we sit cross legged on the floor facing each other.
+In our room, we sit cross legged on the floor facing each other, knees touch.
 A few minutes later, there is an opaque misty form.
 Our intimates would see our shape shifting and understand that we are merged.
 They report it as being the most beautiful mystical magic they could ever witness.
 Inside of it, we have the same feeling.

 A hour later, we unfold, refreshed, still a big lightheaded.
 I blink, twist my neck, nine children surround the bed.
 Britt is teary eyed.